 The world of cybersecurity constantly changes, so ongoing education is the key to understanding today’s new threats.
 But how do you even begin?
 It all starts with a firm grasp of terminology.
 However, knowing all of the different terms can feel overwhelming.
 But don't worry.
 We got you.

-Here are a variety of important terms, attack types, regulations, commonly asked questions, and even steps to help you learn how to defend against cyberattacks.
+Here are a variety of important terms, attack types, regulations, commonly asked questions, and even actionable steps to learn more about the basics of cybersecurity.

 Cybersecurity 101: Definitions to Know